LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

     Go File -> New -> Solution.

     ..  image:: images/lab-edit/newSolution.png
-     	:alt: MonoDevelop Start Image
+     	:alt: Xamarin Studio Start Image
      	:align: center

 #.
-You get a dialog window to fill out:
+You get a dialog window to fill out.
+Follow the order below.
+   Later parts may not be visible until you do the previous parts:

    - Select C# in left hand side panel
-   - Select Console Project in right hand side panel
+   - Select Console Project in the middle panel
-   - In the bottom field, "Solution name", enter any name you like:  We recommend **work**.
+   - In the bottom field, "Solution name" (*not* the top Name field), enter any name you like:  We recommend **work**, which will make sense for all your work for the course.
    - Leave the Location field above it as is or change it if you like.
-   - Above that, Enter **hello** for the name (of the project).
+   - Above that, Enter **hello** in the Name field, for the name of the project.
    - Make sure *Create directory for solution* is checked in the bottom right.
-   - Press the Forward button.
+   - Press the OK button.

    ..   image:: images/lab-edit/consoleProjectDialog.png
-     	:alt: MonoDevelop Dialog Image
+     	:alt: Xamarin Studio Dialog Image
      	:align: center

+   You now have created a solution in Xamarin Studio, with one project inside it.
+Later we can add further *projects* to *this solution*.

 #.
-At the Project Features form (no image here), just press ok.
-   We are not using the feature mentioned in that dialog.

-   You now have created a solution in MonoDevelop, with one project inside it.
-Later we can add further *projects* to this *solution*.

-#.
-Look at the MonoDevelop window that appears.
+Look at the Xamarin Studio window that appears.
 It should have two main sub-windows or
-   "Pads" as MonoDevelop calls them.
-A narrow one on the left is the Solution pad, containing a hierarchical view of the solution.
-You should see your solution name at the top and hello under that.
+   "Pads" as Xamarin Studio calls them.
+A narrow one on the left is the Solution Pad, containing a hierarchical view of the solution.
+You should see your solution name at the top and the hello project under that.
    Folders have a little triangle shown to their left.
 You can click on the triangle.
-A triangle pointing down, means the inside of the folder is displayed.
+A triangle pointing down means the inside of the folder is displayed.
 A triangle pointing to the right means the contents are not being displayed.
-Listed under hello is the automatically generated sample code file Main.cs.
+Listed under hello are References and Properties, that we will ignore for now.
+Below them is the line for the automatically generated sample code file Program.cs.
-   It should also appear in the edit window to the right.
+   The file should also appear in the Edit Pad to the right.

-   ..   image:: images/lab-edit/Main.png
+   ..   image:: images/lab-edit/Program.png
-     	:alt: MonoDevelop Main.cs Image
+     	:alt: Xamarin Studio Program.cs Image
      	:align: center

 #.
+Program.cs should be selected in the Solution Pad, as shown above.
+   Change the selection by clicking on hello.
+   At the right end of the
+   highlighted hello entry you should see an icon with a small gear and a triangle.
-You can open a context sensitive popup window
+   Click on it to get the context sensitive popup window.
-   on most entries in the Solution pad.
-With a two button mouse you right click on a particular item.
-In this case use the project hello.
-On a one-button Mac you will need to hold the Control key and click.
-We may use the short term *right-click* in the future, though it may not directly apply to a Mac, where you may interpret it as Control-click.
+   When selected, most entries in the Solution Pad should show this icon, allowing you to open its context sensitive menu.

 #.
-Bring up the context menu on the hello project in the Solution pad.
+Bring up the context menu on the hello project in the Solution Pad.
    Select Run Item.

    ..   image:: images/lab-edit/runMainMenu.png
-     	:alt: MonoDevelop Run Main.cs Image
+     	:alt: Xamarin Studio Run Program.cs Image
      	:align: center

 #.
-Here MonoDevelop combines several steps: saving the file,
+Here Xamarin Studio combines several steps: saving the file,
+    compiling it into an executable program,
-    compiling it, and starting running it, if compilation succeeded.
+    and starting running it if compilation succeeded.
-    With the canned file, it should succeed!
+    With the canned file it should succeed!
 You see a Console window something like

     ..  image:: images/lab-edit/pressKey.png
-     	:alt: MonoDevelop Press Key to close Image
+     	:alt: Xamarin Studio Press Key to close Image
      	:align: center

     You have a chance to see the output of this simple program.
-    Follow the instructions and press the Enter key.
+    Follow the instructions and press the space or Enter key.

 #.
 On Windows, that kills the window.  **On a Mac, only, there is one more step:**

     ..  image:: images/lab-edit/processComplete.png
-     	:alt: MonoDevelop Process Complete Image
+     	:alt: Xamarin Studio Process Complete Image
      	:align: center

     You have to actively close the Mac terminal window, either by clicking the red window closing button, or using the keyboard, with Command-W.

 #.
 Initially, for immediate practice running a program, this automatically generated
-    file, ``Main.cs``, is convenient.
+    file, ``Program.cs``, is convenient.
 Hereafter it is an annoyance.
     The file name is always the same, and not useful, and you would need to redo the whole code for your own program.
-A general approach is to *delete* this file and put in a file of your own.
+A general approach is to *delete* this file and put in a file of your own:

+    -   Make sure Program.cs is selected in the Solution Pad.
+        You save a step by closing the Edit Pad for Program.cs, clicking on the X in the Program.cs tab at the top of the Edit Pad.

-    Open the context sensitive menu for the file Main.cs, and select Remove.
+    -   In the Solution Pad open the context sensitive menu for Program.cs, and select Remove.

         ..  image:: images/lab-edit/menuRemoveMain.png
-     	:alt: MonoDevelop Remove Main.cs Image
+            :alt: Xamarin Studio Remove Program.cs Image
             :align: center

-    You get another popup.
-The image below shows the way it first appears, *with the wrong button chosen*.  **Choose the left button, Delete**.
+    -   You get another popup.
+When it appears the right button is selected, *but you do not want that selection*, Remove From Project.
+        The image below shows the proper button, the *left* button*, **Delete**, being chosen.
-    Otherwise the file is left in the hello folder, but it is not listed as being in the project.
+        Otherwise the file is left in the hello folder, but it is just not listed as being in the project.

         ..  image:: images/lab-edit/sureRemove.png
-     	:alt: MonoDevelop Delete Main.cs Image
+            :alt: Xamarin Studio Delete Program.cs Image
             :align: center

+    -   If you forgot to close the Edit Pad tab containing Program.cs earlier, you can still do it, just say not to save changes to the file when asked.

 #.
 To get in code that you want, there are several approaches.
 The one we take
    now is to start from a completely